Cleveland Hall 236B

-Andy Cavagnetto is on faculty at the Washington State University Department of Teaching and Learning and the WSU School of Biological Sciences.
-He teaches ED_MTHSC 584: Research on Teaching Mathematics and Science, BIO/SCI 430: Methods in Teaching Science, TCH LRN 371/572: Teaching Elementary Science.
+A former high school science teacher, Andy Cavagnetto has been on faculty at the Washington State University Department of Teaching and Learning and the WSU School of Biological Sciences since 2012.

 University of Iowa, 2006.

 - M.S.
 Education, Emphasis: Science,

 - B.S. with Honors, Major: Biology, Minor: Chemistry,

 University of Wisconsin Eau Claire, 1998.